Why should I check my credit report?

 The Privacy Act 1988 (Cth) and Privacy (Credit Reporting) Code 2014 (CR code) outlines your rights as well as the obligations of organisations who handle and share your credit information.

-Can I have mistakes corrected in my credit report?
+Can I correct mistakes in my credit report?

 Yes.
 The Privacy Act 1988 (Cth) states that you’ve got the right to have your credit report corrected if there's any inaccurate, out-of-date, incomplete, irrelevant or misleading information.
 You can do this free of charge.